Hospital Equipment Manufacturer

 The clinical and critical nature of the environment means that the accuracy of data entry is paramount.

-Following a final stage review the contract when live on the pre-agreed date.
+Following a final stage review the contract went live on the pre-agreed date.
 Daily review meetings were scheduled to monitor the service, utilising management information reports to provide key performance metric data.
 Where necessary, process and system updates were made to iron out any initial teething problems identified.

 Following a successful launch period, service review meetings were scheduled weekly for the operations team and monthly for senior stakeholders.